About

 The Hilltop Guild

-Guild is… not a club, not a society, not a commercial venture, but a productive and creative association of residents returning the fruits of their labors to areas of need in the greater Allenspark community.
+We are a productive and creative association of residents returning the fruits of their labors to areas of need in the greater Allenspark community.

 Started in the early 1930’s, the group began as an informal gathering of women from the area.
 This group continued to meet and grow, and in 1948 was officially organized by Grace Day, Mamie McAllister, Leona Trevarton, Vera Rubendall and Ethel White as the “Hilltop Guild”.